hall757/aerohacking/README.md

 These are great devices.
 If you need to manage a bunch of APs for your business or institution, [check them out](https://www.extremenetworks.com/).
 I would never do this to a device I depended on.
 I don't even have any ideas of what else I would add or modify on them.
 The only real issue I have is I wish there were a way to authenticate to the devices with ssh keys rather than passwords.
 With root, that is no longer a problem.
 I may sacrifice one of my AP230's to see if I can get OpenWRT running on it, but don't hold your breath.

+### More resources

+1. Vendor documentation to the **[CLI](https://docs.aerohive.com/330000/docs/help/english/ng/Content/reference/docs/cli-reference-guides.htm?Highlight=CLI)**.  [via archive.org](https://web.archive.org/web/20210419193316/https://docs.aerohive.com/330000/docs/help/english/ng/Content/reference/docs/cli-reference-guides.htm)

 ### Before we go

 One more bit of aerohive hacking trivia.
-There used to be a hard coded password in [VPN Gateway Virtual Appliance](https://www.aerohiveworks.com/VPN-Gateway-Virtual.asp).
+There used to be a hard coded password in [VPN Gateway Virtual Appliance](https://web.archive.org/web/20210623152336/https://www.aerohiveworks.com/VPN-Gateway-Virtual.asp).
 You could get around the activation sequence with the code ```A3rO!5#```.
 I discovered this late one night many years ago with a copy of the virtual machine image and the [IDA PRO](https://www.hex-rays.com/products/ida/) decompiler.